You know I love banana bread. It's a food that keeps on giving and has a myriad of possibilities.

-Ingredients: 1 cup all-purpose flour, 1 cup whole wheat flour, 1 tsp. baking powder, pinch of salt, 2/3 cup sugar, 1/3 cup dark brown sugar, 1/2 cup neutral oil, 2 eggs at room temperature, 2 overripe bananas, 1 tsp. vanilla extract, 1 tbsp. rum, 1/4 cup plus 2 tbsp. toffee crumbles or 1 bashed heath bar.
+Ingredients: 1 cup all-purpose flour, 1 cup whole wheat flour, 1 tsp. baking powder, a pinch of salt, 2/3 cup sugar, 1/3 cup dark brown sugar, 1/2 cup neutral oil, two eggs at room temperature, two overripe bananas, 1 tsp. vanilla extract, 1 tbsp. rum, 1/4 cup plus 2 tbsp. toffee crumbles or one bashed Heath bar.

-1. Preheat oven to 350*, grease and line a standard loaf pan.
+1. Preheat the oven to 350*, grease, and line a standard loaf pan.

-2. In a large bowl, whisk flour, baking powder and salt.
-In a separate bowl, mash the bananas and combine with the eggs, vanilla and rum.
+2. In a large bowl, whisk flour, baking powder, and salt.
+In a separate bowl, mash the bananas and combine them with the eggs, vanilla, and rum.
 In another bowl, whisk the oil and sugar together.

 3. Add sugar to the banana mixture, mixing well.
 Make a well in the dry ingredients and pour in the wet.
 Stir until just combined.
 Fold in 1/4 cup toffee crumbles.

 4. Pour batter into loaf pan, then scatter 2 tbsp. of toffee crumbles over the top.
 Bake for 50-55 minutes or until a tester comes out clean.
 Remove to cool.